MySQL database facilities

 Maths has two dedicated MySQL servers available to all users:

-- Following a request from a research group, a generally accessible MySQL database server was set up in May 2015 for those who wish to host SQL databases for research purposes.
-Accessible from any DNS-registered computer at Imperial College, this server will allow you to have your own database account and be able to create tables, etc yourself.
+- Following a request from a research group, a generally accessible MySQL database server was first set up on macomp00.ma in May 2015 for those who wish to host SQL databases for research purposes.
+Accessible from any DNS-registered computer at Imperial College, this server allowed users to have their own database accounts and be able to create tables, etc themselves.

 For web-related purposes